Buy And Hold Is Not Dead

 What to buy?

 There are three routes to take; an investor can use either ETFs/mutual funds, individual stocks, or a mix of both.
-For those that want to use just ETFs or mutual funds, the choices are endless and selection comes down to personal preference and long-term goals.
+For those that want to use just ETFs or mutual funds, the choices are endless, and selection comes down to personal preference and long-term goals.
 For those investors looking to use individual stocks, I agree with the author that I am responding to that the starting point for stock selection should be to look for companies with a competitive advantage.
-There are a couple places to search for potential buy and hold candidates: The holdings of the Dow (DIA) or the S&P 500 SPY, the holdings of the VanEck Vectors Morningstar Wide Moat ETF (MOAT) or I recently wrote an article covering 8 industry groups where there were a limited number of competitors within their respective industries.
+There are a couple places to search for potential buy and hold candidates: The holdings of the Dow (DIA) or the S&P 500 SPY, the holdings of the VanEck Vectors Morningstar Wide Moat ETF (MOAT) or I recently wrote an article covering eight industry groups where there were a limited number of competitors within their respective industries.

 Closing Thoughts